-The people themselves view the system rather favourably.
+The people themselves view the system rather favorably.
 A lot showed support to the program as they see it as a means to promote good morals in society.

 Regardless, there are still questions being raised against this policy.
 One of the main concerns coming especially from the international community is the possibility for the system to be used as a mass surveillance tool which is a direct violation of personal privacy.
 There’s also the fear of how it could give the government too much power over the lives of its people.

 Does it Ring Any Bells?